|

 Salt and Pepper

-Wrap lamb chops with a plastic foil and pound with
+Wrap lamb chops with a plastic foil and pound with mallet to thin down to

-mallet to thin down to about 1/4-in. thickness.
+about 1/4-in. thickness.
 Transfer it to a large bowl.
+Add all

-overnight in refrigerator.
+marinate overnight in refrigerator.

-Season egg mixture with salt and pepper.
-Season
+Season egg mixture with

-flour with curry powder and salt.
+salt and pepper.
+Season flour with curry powder and salt.
 Take out the

 marinated pieces of lamb from the bowl; pat dry with a paper towel.
-Dip in the
+Dip in

-golden brown.
+until cooked golden brown.
 To serve, cut the cutlets into 1-in. strips;

 arrange on the bed of rice pilaf and stir-fried vegetables.
 Top up the lamb

-pieces with any kind of mango chutney.
+pieces with any kind of mango

 Lamb Chili Sekuwa